 Our unique process of using live theater to develop content for the screen allows for a full rehearsal process and a public performance period.
 As a result the script is honed, actors deepen their understanding of character, and the stories are enriched.

 The demand for ‘small screen’ content is growing.
 Cable channels, streaming services, websites, and even airlines are actively seeking out short form content.
 We hope Stage to Screen can help fill those needs.

 J.J.
 KANDEL (Managing Partner)

 J.J.
 Kandel is the founder of Stage To Screen NYC.
-President & Producing Artistic Director of Throughline Artists, founder of the Summer Shorts Festival of New American Short Plays® produced at New York's 59E59 Theaters in Manhattan, now in its 13th season.
+President & Producing Artistic Director of Throughline Artists, founder of the Summer Shorts Festival of New American Short Plays® presented annually at 59E59 Theaters in Manhattan, now in its 13th season.

 As an actor, film and television credits include 10 K (2017 Santa Barbara International Film Festival) and The Mulberry Bush both written and directed by Neil LaBute (2016 Tribeca Film Festival); Chuck with Liev Schreiber and Naomi Watts; Zero Dark Thirty and The Hurt Locker (Best Picture 2010) both directed by Academy Award® winner Kathryn Bigelow; We Need To Talk About Kevin; Billie & Billy (DIRECTV); and Law & Order (NBC).
-New York theater credits include 10 K written and directed by Neil LaBute; The Mulberry Bush by Neil LaBute directed by Maria Mileaf; Falling Short and Jonathan’s Blaze both directed by Academy Award® and Golden Globe® winner Alexander Dinelaris; The Killing (World Premiere) by William Inge; Sundance directed by Matthew Penn; Intermission by Will Eno (World Premiere); and The Great Pretenders with Amy Irving.
+New York theater credits include 10 K written and directed by Neil LaBute; The Mulberry Bush by Neil LaBute directed by Maria Mileaf; Falling Short and Jonathan’s Blaze both directed by Academy Award® and Golden Globe® winner Alexander Dinelaris; The Killing (World Premiere) by William Inge; Sundance directed by Matthew Penn; and Intermission by Will Eno (World Premiere).